mattrltrent/scrollable/README.md

 #### 💥 `ScrollHaptics`

-- Applies haptic feedback when its `child` is scrolled (during scroll & edge of scroll view).
+- Applies haptic feedback when its `child` is scrolled (during scroll & reaching edge of scroll view).

 #### 💥 `KeyboardDismiss`